gist-ailab/CUFIT/README.md

 2. Place the zip files in "CUFIT/data" folder and extract it.

-3. This will create a folder named "APTOS-2019".
+3. Create a folder named "APTOS-2019" in "CUFIT/data".

+4. Place the extracted files in the "APTOS-2019" folder.

 </details>